anamika25bce10247-creator/My-first-project/README.md

 "a"→"d"
   "x"→"a"
 # Features of this project
-1.Encryption of messages.
+1. Encryption of messages.
- 2.Decryption of messages.
+2. Decryption of messages.
-   3.User friendly input system.
+3. User friendly input system.
-     4.Handles any shift.
+4. Handles any shift.
-       5.No external libraries.
+5. No external libraries.
-         6.Beginner friendly cryptography
+6. Beginner friendly cryptography
 # Requirments
 Python